kubernautics/ensign/README.md

 Publish any service, hosted anywhere, with all the convenience of Public Cloud hosting & Automated LetsEncrypt Certificate enrollment.
 No local firewall control, or dynamic dns required.

 ## Story:
-This project was born out of frastration with network obstructions to maximising the flexibility of development & small scale / IoT service publishing.
+This project was born out of frustration with network obstructions to maximising the flexibility of development & small scale / IoT service publishing.
 By leveraging state of the art, containerised overlay services, and inexpensive public cloud resources, Ensign builds a simple and unrestricted commercial